 All of the code for this JS file is available in the borrow example repository.
 Let’s try to execute it.
 From the root directory of the borrow examples repository, run the following command line command.

 If you are still testing locally, remember to run Ganache CLI in the background using the command above before you execute the JSON RPC script.

 You should see something similar to the following output on your command line.

-When you borrow assets from Compound, you earn interest on your collateral.
-However, you cannot transfer or redeem your cTokens if it will make your account insolvent.
+When you borrow assets from the Compound Protocol, you earn interest on your collateral.
+However, you cannot transfer or redeem the collateral cTokens that are supporting an open borrow.